Teaching Students with Disabilities

 The most frequently requested and granted accommodations involve test taking.
 The Student Access Center Test Center provides a proctored test environment for students registered with the Student Access Center who require test accommodations such as extended time, a quiet test environment, reader/scribe service, and computer access.

 Providing the student with the proper test accommodations and assuring test security are essential concerns of the Student Access Center Test Center.
-The Student Access Center Test Center is located in the Student Access Center building on the Biddeford campus, and on the second floor of Linnell Hall on the Portland campus.
+The Student Access Center Test Center is located in the Student Access Center building on the Biddeford campus, and on the second floor of Linnell Hall on the Portland Campus for the Health Sciences.
 The Test Center is open Monday through Friday, except during University holidays, and can be reached on the Biddeford campus at (207) 602-2119 or the Portland Campus at (207) 221-4650.
 The Test Center is staffed by an administrative coordinator/proctor from 8 a.m. to 4:30 p.m.

 Faculty and the Student鈥檚 Test Accommodations